 The Health Physics Group in the Centre was set up primarily for monitoring and ensuring radiation safety of the Accelerator facility as is mandatory by the Atomic Energy Regulatory Board.
 The activities of the group have grown in the direction of radiation research beyond the routine regulatory duties.
-Over a decade, this group has produced excellent support towards radiation safety.
+Over a decade, this group has produced excellent support for radiation safety.
 There are around 20 universities and around 30 research scholars, working with the health Physics group on various interdisciplinary research activities.
-A few NGO's and some Government Agencies have also used these facilities.
+A few NGOs and some Government Agencies have also used these facilities.
 The universities associated with this group are from all over the country.
-We are putting our best efforts to make these activities par excellence in co-ordination with the Atomic Energy Regulatory Board (AERB) and the various universities involved with the health physics group.
+We are putting our best efforts to make these activities par excellence in coordination with the Atomic Energy Regulatory Board (AERB) and the various universities involved with the health physics group.

 - Radiation sources for Thickness Measurement

 - Centrifuge machine

 - TLD Reader

 - Gamma irradiation Chamber

 The Primary Beam

 The intense ion beam accelerated to high energies by the accelerator is itself a very strong source of radiation though this is not of much consequence as the ion beam gets invariably stopped inside the vacuum system.